 Please note that admission to this event requires proof of double vaccination (2 doses plus 14 days).
-Children under 12 are not require to show proof of vaccination.
+Children under 12 are not required to show proof of vaccination.
 Ticket holders that are unable to provide proof of full vaccination will not be allowed to enter, and no refund will be provided.

 Event type: All Ages

 An inspirational and thought-provoking brunch with award-winning poet Heidi Sander as she fuses music and poetry to launch her poetry collection, The Forest Of My Mind.
 Joined by renowned pianist David Eliakis who has arranged music to each of her poems, they will be performing these pieces followed by a Q&A and author signing.
 This storytelling event with live music has limited seating so get your tickets early!

 Along with this intimate onstage experience, guests will also be treated to a copy of Heidi’s poetry book The Forest Of My Mind ($20), and a meet-and-greet and book signing after brunch!

 What can you expect from the event?

 The award-winning poem, "How We Live On" is part of The Forest of My Mind poetry collection, a journey of deep loss, love, healing, discovery, inner strength, and personal transformation.
 Comprising poems that feature themes of family, generational history, memory, loss, hope and nature, the poems touch upon various stages of loss while offering a sense of hope and renewal.
 The book is a source of comfort for anyone searching for solace, understanding, and meaning in a time of grief.